Celebrate your baby’s first birthday with this easy, healthy, and naturally sweet sugar-free smash cake — made with simple ingredients.

 Healthy Baby Smash Cake is made with:

-- Divide the batter evenly between three 5-inch pans.
+4. Bake Divide the batter evenly between the pans.
+Bake for 25–28 minutes.

 Frosting Ideas for Smash Cake: